garctaedius/change_wallpaper/README.md

 Open the .env file with a text editor (you can use the standard Notepad app).
 You will need to fill in the following information:
 - Your OpenWeatherMap API key.
 You can find this on the OpenWeatherMap website [https://home.openweathermap.org/api_keys](https://home.openweathermap.org/api_keys) assuming you set up your account properly.
 Make sure your key is marked as active!
 Please note that it can take a few hours for your key to activate after you have set up your account.
 - Your latitude and longitude.
-You can find this by looking up your address on OpenStreetMaps [https://www.openstreetmap.org](https://www.openstreetmap.org)
+You can find this by looking up your address on OpenStreetMaps [https://www.openstreetmap.org](https://www.openstreetmap.org) (Make sure to use a decimal *point*, not a comma)
 - The width and height (in pixels) of your monitor
 - The path to Wallpaper Engine.
 Standard location on Windows is C:\Program Files (x86)\Steam\steamapps\common\wallpaper_engine\wallpaper64.exe
 - The path to your Wallpaper Engine projects.
 Standard location on Windows is C:\Program Files (x86)\Steam\steamapps\workshop\content\431960